Cedar Park High School

 Cedar Park High School (CPHS) is a high school in Cedar Park, Texas.
 It was established in 1998 to serve as the second high school in the Leander Independent School District due to the rapid growth in the area.
+The school received an overall rating of "A" from the Texas Education Agency for the 2024-2025 school year.

-The school's mascot is the Timberwolf, and the colors of CPHS are Forest Green, Silver, and Black.
-Cedar Park High School competes in UIL district.
+The school's mascot is the timberwolf, and the colors of CPHS are Forest Green, Silver, and Black.
+The school competes in the UIL district.

 Demographics

-The demographic breakdown of the 2,081 students enrolled for the 2022-2023 school year was:
+The demographic breakdown of the 2,304 students enrolled for the 2025-2026 school year was: